 Most PCIe or USB Ethernet adapters or the on-board built-in adapters in recent years usually support Gigabit connection.
 If yours is not too old, it should support Gbps connection.
 You can do a search of your adapter’s name on any search engine to look for the maximum speed it supports.

-Router is among the most common reasons your internet speed is capped at 100 Mbps despite your ISP is actually giving you more.
-Some old routers, even those that were released few years back are still supporting only up to 10/100 Mbps.
-Some would show 300 Mbps but the port is still capped at 100 Mbps.
-You will need a Gigabit supported router for speed faster than 100 Mbps.
-An example of this would be the D-link DIR-615 (supports only up to 100 Mbps) vs DIR-895L (Gigabit router).
+The router is among the most common reasons your internet speed is capped at 100 Mbps despite your ISP giving you more.
+Some old routers, even those released a few years back, still support only up to 10/100 Mbps.
+Some may show 300 Mbps, but the port is still capped at 100 Mbps.
+You’ll need a Gigabit supported router for speed faster than 100 Mbps, such as the D-link DIR-615 (supports only up to 100 Mbps) vs. DIR-895L (Gigabit router).

-The BTU modem can also be one of the reasons your speed capped at 100 Mbps.
-BTU modem is usually supplied by your ISP.
-You will have to contact them to see if it’s able to support the speed you get from them.
+The BTU modem, usually supplied by your ISP, can also be one of the reasons your speed is capped at 100 Mbps.
+You may have to contact your ISP to see if it can support the speed you’re getting from them.

-The speed value in the Ethernet status window will show 1 Gbps only if ALL of the devices mentioned above support the speed.
-If let’s say the cable was the issue and you have finally switched to Cat6 cable, the value should automatically be changed to 1 Gbps when all the hardware have what it takes to run at the speed.
+The Ethernet status window will show 1 Gbps only if all the devices mentioned above support the speed.
+For instance, if the cable was the issue and you have finally switched to a Cat6 cable, the value should automatically change to 1 Gbps when all the hardware meets the requirements to run at that speed.

-Please know that this whole article is all about LAN Wired connection only, not about Wireless or WiFi.
-Wireless and WiFi connection speed has a different cap based on different hardware such as the WiFi adapter.
+It’s important to note that this article only covers LAN wired connections and not wireless or Wi-Fi.
+Wireless and Wi-Fi connection speed has a different cap based on different hardware, such as the Wi-Fi adapter.